 The transition towards private electric mobility has been already started across the world, pushed forward by the need of independence from fossil fuels and of preserving good levels of air quality in urban centers, where vehicular traffic is mostly responsible for air and noise pollution.

 Despite the fact that the cost of electric vehicles is still not affordable to the vast majority of population, their prices are supposed to lower in the next year thus leading to a increase of their presence within the cities.
 In this context it is necessary to provide instruments in order to foresee the effects that such massive introduction might have on the urban environments in terms of amount of electricity and infrastructures needed to their functioning.
-E-Mobility aims at being this tool, exploiting a data-driven approach combining different data sources: demographics data, GPS data about cars travelling within an area, environmental data (e.g. solar radiation in order to provide solar energy to recharge station) and so on.

 The data is not just visualized but it is the core on which several scenario simulation models are built and merged together.
 These are: